-Another take on our now-famous school cake recipe… This time we’ve gone for the jam and coconut school cake version.
+Another take on my now-famous old school cake recipe… This time we’ve gone for the Jam and Coconut School Cake version.
 Just as delicious, with or without the pink custard accompaniment!

-Let’s flash it back to summer 2020.
-We’re mid pandemic but between lockdowns in the UK.
-Baking with Granny has sky-rocketed in the online world (everyone being off work and baking will have that affect!) and I’m looking for a new recipe to share.
+Let’s flash back to summer 2020.
+We’re mid-pandemic but between lockdowns in the UK.
+Baking with Granny has skyrocketed in the online world (with everyone being off work and baking, it was no surprise!), and I’m looking for a new recipe to share.
 Everyone is hankering back to their childhoods – easier times!
 And the thing I keep thinking back to was one cake I would eat as child… School Cake.

-This Jam and Coconut School cake recipe uses the same formula for success as our infamous sprinkle School Cake recipe.
+This Jam and Coconut School cake recipe uses the same formula for success as our famous sprinkle School Cake recipe.
 A simple, light & tasty sponge – in huge quantities!
 Topped with some tasty favourites.
-But instead of a white water icing and some rainbow sprinkles, we opt for some seedless jam and desiccated coconut.
-A different flavour combo but one that works so well.
+But instead of white water icing and rainbow sprinkles, we opt for some seedless jam and desiccated coconut.
+A different flavour combination, but one that works oh-so-well.

 Margarine

-Similar to our Victoria Sponge recipe, we recommend using margarine over butter for your cake batter.
-Some believe butter gives a better flavour overall to a cake, but margarine does make a better textured and more predictable sponge.
-Plus, it’s pretty much guaranteed that any actual school cake would have been made using margarine – mostly because it’s more cost effective than butter.
+Similar to our Victoria Sponge recipe, I recommend using margarine over butter for your cake batter.
+Some believe butter gives a better flavour overall to a cake, but margarine makes a better-textured and more predictable sponge.
+Plus, it’s pretty much guaranteed that any traditional school cake would have been made using margarine, mostly because it’s more cost-effective than butter.

-As with all ingredients when baking a sponge cake, ensure it is at room temperature before starting.
+As with all ingredients when baking a sponge cake, ensure it’s at room temperature before starting.

 Caster Sugar

-No one has ever claimed a School Cake was healthy and the sweetness is probably why we all love it so!
-Caster sugar is the sugar of choice here and is preferable over granulated sugar, as it is finer and mixes better into the batter.
+No one has ever claimed a School Cake is healthy, and the sweetness is probably why we all love it so much!
+Caster sugar is the sugar of choice here and is preferable to granulated sugar, as it is finer and mixes more evenly into the batter.

 Free-range Eggs

-Five eggs seems like a lot but this is a big cake!
-The size of the eggs doesn’t matter too much (I always use medium) but just be sure you’re using free-range eggs.
+Five eggs seem like a lot, but this is a big cake!
+The size of the eggs doesn’t matter too much (I always use medium), but just be sure you’re using free-range eggs.

 As with all ingredients when baking a sponge cake, ensure they are at room temperature before starting.